JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7882 days**.

-And here is a just a random fact -  **In the United States, the first cookbook was published in 1796 and it contained a recipes for watermelon rind pickles**.
+And here is a just a random fact -  **Sawney Beane, his wife, 8 sons, 6 daughters, and 32 grandchildren were a family of cannibals that lived in the caves near Galloway, Scotland in the early 17th Century.
+Although the total number is not known, it is believed they claimed over 50 victims per year.
+The entire family was taken by an army detachment to Edinburgh and executed, apparently without trial**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)